 Submission of a formal application shall be either the date ABC receives the formal application or the postmark date if the formal application is sent via United States Postal Service.

 If a priority winner fails to submit a valid formal application by the 90th calendar day, it is a withdrawal of their participation from the priority drawing and a replacement priority winner will be selected from the next in line from the same priority drawing.

 Being a priority winner does not guarantee that the license will issue.
 Priority winners must still complete a formal license application, which is subject to all normal licensing investigation criteria.

 What happens if I do not win a priority license?

-Unsuccessful drawing participants will be automatically refunded their application fee (minus a $100 service charge) within 90-120 days of the drawing but will retain their ranking until the publication of a notice for a new priority application period on August 15 of the following year.
+Unsuccessful drawing participants will be automatically refunded their application fee (minus a $100 service charge) within 90-120 days of the drawing but will retain their ranking until the following year pursuant to Title 4 California Code of Regulations section 69.3 (c).
 Unsuccessful applicants will be notified if they become a replacement priority winner upon withdrawal or denial of application(s) of those in ranks above.

 What is considered proof of residency?

 Proof of residency may be established using a valid California identification, a utility bill for a California address in the name of the priority applicant, a filing with the California Secretary of State, or the filing for a California tax identification number.
 Title 4 California Code of Regulations section 69.3(e)(1).

 contact your local ABC District Office.

 4800 Stockdale Highway., Suite 213